Updated Nov. 20, 2020

 The Rosemary District

 With Central Avenue as its spine, Rosemary District is bounded by Fruitville Road and 10th Street to the north and south and by Orange Avenue and Route 41 to the east and west.
-Spurts of redevelopment that began in the 1990s have turned into a steady flow over the past three years, as demand for walk-to downtown property rises.
+Spurts of redevelopment that began in the 1990s have turned into a steady flow, as demand for walk-to downtown property rises.
 Originally an African-American neighborhood, it’s now attracting start-ups, architects, a few high-end retailers and creative young people.
 And a recent building boom has added hundreds of condos and apartments, many very nice indeed.
 True, the Salvation Army is right down the block, along with its homeless clients.
 The neighborhood may be a little gritty around the edges, but it’s well on its way to a promising future.